-Earlier this year, Gowlings became the first Canadian law firm to receive the Starbucks International Excellence in Diversity Award.
+Starbucks International Excellence in Diversity Award: In 2013, Gowlings became the first Canadian law firm to receive the Starbucks International Excellence in Diversity Award.
 Based on an annual diversity survey of Starbucks' legal service providers around the world, the award recognizes our extensive efforts to enhance diversity and promote inclusion.

 Gowlings Realizing Opportunities for Women (GROW): Founded by Gowlings professionals in Toronto, GROW (Gowlings Realizing Opportunities for Women) promotes greater recognition and understanding of issues facing women in the workplace.
 Through engaging, well-attended networking events, GROW enables women to connect with mentors and build relationships that enhance their professional and personal lives.

-Since 2010, Gowlings has been ranked as one of the Best Employers in Canada by Aon Hewitt.
+Best Employers in Canada: Since 2010, Gowlings has been ranked as one of the Best Employers in Canada by Aon Hewitt.
 The annual survey, based primarily on employee feedback, recognizes organizations from across the country with the highest levels of employee engagement.